 Editors vary widely in the type of writing they work on, the scope of services they provide, and how much they charge.

-I spent months researching how to find and hire a freelance editor to provide developmental editing for the first book in my YA fantasy series, and here is what I learned about finding a good one:
+I spent months researching how to find and hire a freelance editor to provide developmental editing for the first book in my YA fantasy series, and here are the key takeaways I learned about finding a good one.

 Tip #1 – Start Looking Early

-A lot of people have been writing during the pandemic, so freelance editors are extremely busy these days.
+The number of people writing novels exploded during the pandemic so freelance editors are extremely busy these days.
 Experienced editors are booked up to 3 months in advance, so it could be more than 4 months from the time you start looking for an editor until you actually get some feedback.

 I reviewed over 100 editor profiles on the Editorial Freelancers Association website, studied the websites of the top dozen, and had consultation calls with 6.

-Out of 100 potential editors, I ended up with a short-list of 3, and they were all booked 3 or more months in advance.
+Out of 100 potential editors, I ended up with a short-list of 3.
+Each of the 3 finalists was booked 4 or more months in advance.

 Tip #2 – Find a Real Professional